PavanKalyan1067/testing_glue/README.md

 The script reads data from multiple sources stored in S3 buckets.
 It performs pre-processing on each DataFrame to prepare the data for further analysis:

-- Alarm Data: Reads 'alarm' data, excludes milliseconds from timestamp columns, and renames columns.
+- Alarm Data: Reads 'alarm' data.

-- Event Data: Reads 'events' data, excludes milliseconds from timestamp columns, and renames columns.
+- Event Data: Reads 'events' data.

 - Location Data: Reads 'locations' data.